DFHack/dfhack/docs/Binpatches.rst

 the version appropriate for the currently loaded executable.

 This is the preferred method; it's easier to debug, does not cause persistent problems, and leaves file checksums alone.
+As with many other commands, users can simply add it to ``dfhack.init`` to reapply the patch every time DF is run.

 Patching on disk